BirdeeHub/birdeevim/README.md

 # Another Neovim flake

-#### To Do:
-It has dap and dap-ui but no debuggers for languages and no auto formatters.
-If you add a debugger to it please let me know.
-I didnt really have time to understand configuring dap yet before I heard about nix.
-I was only using neovim for about 3 months before making this flake.

-It might remain incomplete for a little while as I work on getting the rest of my stuff working on nixOS like nvidia and whatnot so I can swap.

 ## Introduction

 The idea is, replace lazy and mason with nix, keep everything else in lua.

 I am managing LSP's with nvim-lspconfig, and will be managing debuggers with regular dap stuff when I get to it.
 Fully reproducble package management, reasonably non-painful config.

 This is my first time using nix.
 I'm also semi new to neovim but I like it a lot.
 So I wanted my scheme to be simple.
 I also wanted to be able to copy paste setup functions for new plugins